TabbyML/tabby/website/blog/2024-03-18-deploying-offline-with-docker/index.md

 RUN /opt/tabby/bin/tabby-cpu download --model StarCoder-1B
 ```

 The **TABBY_MODEL_CACHE_ROOT** env var sets the directory for saving downloaded models.
-Setting it to `/models` will store the model in the `/models` directory of the Docker container.
+By setting `ENV TABBY_MODEL_CACHE_ROOT=/models`, we instruct Tabby to save the downloaded model files in the `/models` directory within the Docker container during the build process.

 2. Build the Docker image which containing the model